Stephen-Gates/report-gallery/README.md

 Enterprise Architects wanting to influence decisions use the [LeanIX Report Gallery](https://stephen-gates.github.io/report-gallery/site/) to find and re-create reports that answer key questions about their IT portfolio and transformation programme.

+use the LeanIX Report Gallery to:

-- Discover the questions you can answer using LeanIX reports.
+- Discover the questions you can answer using LeanIX reports
-- Explore the different types of reports you can create.
+- Explore the different types of reports you can create
-- Share what you've made using the [LeanIX Enterprise Architecture Suite](https://www.leanix.net/en/solutions/enterprise-architecture-suite).
+- Share what you've made using the [LeanIX Enterprise Architecture Suite](https://www.leanix.net/en/solutions/enterprise-architecture-suite)

 *This repository is in no way affiliated with [LeanIX](https://www.leanix.net/en/).*

 ## About

-- The site is built using [Material for MkDocs Insiders](https://squidfunk.github.io/mkdocs-material-insiders/).
+- This site is built using [Material for MkDocs Insiders](https://squidfunk.github.io/mkdocs-material-insiders/).
 We're proud [sponsors](https://squidfunk.github.io/mkdocs-material-insiders/insiders/)
 - Pages are written in Markdown
 - Site is configured using mkdoc.yml
+- Some [stylesheet extras](https://github.com/Stephen-Gates/report-gallery/tree/master/docs/stylesheets) and [overrides](https://github.com/Stephen-Gates/report-gallery/tree/master/overrides) are used.

 ## Dev